krawthekrow/pi-connect-maker/README.md

 Documentation
 =============

-You will need Node to run this script.
+You will need the latest stable version of Node to run this script.

+__Important note__: pi-connect-maker uses async/await, which is a very new language feature.
+The version of Node provided by your package manager is probably outdated and thus would not support this feature.
+The easiest way to get the latest stable version of Node is by following the instructions [here](https://nodejs.org/en/download/package-manager/).

 Quick start:

 ```
 git clone https://github.com/krawthekrow/pi-connect-maker.git